-THE NATURE AND TYPES OF PUBLIC ART
+TYPES OF PUBLIC ART

 Public art differs from studio art (or art exhibited in galleries or museums) in several ways.
 Unlike art created in the studio, public art involves stakeholders or the community in its creation.
 It takes into consideration the specifics of the site, with an acute awareness of the site's physical and social contexts.
 While a public artist is always encouraged to create a work that is reflective of his or her voice, the intent and the needs of the community at large must be considered as well.
+This creates dynamic and exciting public art pieces.